 Consider a Bimini Cruise and Stay

 While day trips to Bimini are spectacular, staying there for a few days is even better!
 If you think that you want to consider this option, I recommend looking into the Bimini Cruise and Stay that the Bahamas fast ferry company offers.

 Currently, their package offers the fast ferry service with accommodations at the five-star Hilton at Resorts World Bimini.
 You can choose to stay one night or seven nights to go with your round-trip ferry ride.

 There are six new restaurants to enjoy at this hotel, with one being on the roof and another being poolside.
 Add in the lazy river pool and the world-class spa and you will finally have found your piece of paradise.

 It is important to note that there is a resort fee of $25 per room for each night of your stay.
 This resort fee is not included in the price of your reservation and will need to be paid upon your arrival.

 The cancellation policy is the same as just the ferry ride, so be prepared to accept an account credit if you do need to change your plans.
 And remember, it is best to cancel a lot sooner than later!

-Now that you know how easy it is to reach Bimini via the Bimini Ferry from Fort Lauderdale, you must be ready to finally visit this spectacular island within the Bahamas!
+Located just a few miles off the coast of Florida, Bimini offers individuals that perfect summer getaway they’ve been dreaming of.
+Simply put, the island has everything you could ever ask for in a tropical paradise: beautiful beaches, iconic scenery, and the chance to interact intimately with the local culture and wildlife.
+Now that you know how easy it is to reach Bimini via the Bimini Ferry from Fort Lauderdale, you must be ready visit this spectacular island within the Bahamas!